Why are we there?

-In 2012, the UN estimates that three million children under five are at risk of malnutrition in the Sahel region of north-west Africa.
+In 2012, some areas in the Sahel region of Africa will again face food shortages.
+The UN estimates that three million children under five are at risk of malnutrition.

 What MSF is doing?